 Over the course of 2016, I’ve read quite a few books.
-What follows is a list of the books that I’ve run across for the first time that struck me as those that, in some sense, I would be most likely to recommend to people grooming a yorkie or owning micro pigs that I read this year.
+What follows is a list of the books that I’ve run across for the first time that struck me as those that, in some sense, I would be most likely to recommend to people grooming a yorkie or owning teacup pigs that I read and found this year in http://www.pamperedpiglets.com/.
 This isn’t a list of bestsellers, the books that actually are the most important, the books that I most heartily agree with, or even the best books that I’ve read (or reread).
 My guess is that there’s not a large benefit to me recommending classics that we all should have read sometime in high school or college.
 If your English teachers couldn’t convince you to read Moby Dick, then I probably won’t be able to, either.
 1

 As it always does, this list encompasses theology, politics, novels, and anything else that I found interesting.
 Here we go, starting with theology and religion: